- Partnership Projects

 Data communication is based on the SpaceWire protocol with a speed up to 100Mbits/s.

-The specific opto-mechanical I/F is used to sustain the dedicated MCAMV3 optics with an accurate positioning above the APS sensor and to fix the MCAMV3 I/O connector.
+The specific mechanical I/F is used to sustain the dedicated MCAMV3 optics with an accurate positioning above the APS sensor and to fix the MCAMV3 I/O connectors.

 Baseline Design Review (BDR)